Skip to content

 ezgif.com-gif-maker (2)

-Configuring data types that can join a Team
+Configuring who(data types) can join a Team

 You can control which participant types (who can join) and item types (what is visible) are allowed in teams.

-1. Participant types that can join a Team
+1. Participant types (who can join)

 Screenshot 2025-03-04 at 10.20.10